Before your trip, make sure you read up on the essential information for India travel.

 Beware of crowded locations, such as packed buses or trains, in which it is easy for pickpockets to operate – slashing pockets or bags with razor blades is not unheard of in certain locations, and itching powder is sometimes used to distract the unwary.
 Don’t leave valuables unattended on the beach when you go for a swim; backpacks in dormitory accommodation are also obvious targets, as is luggage on the roof of buses.
 Even monkeys rate a mention here, since it’s not unknown for them to steal things from hotel rooms with open windows, or even to snatch bags from unsuspecting shoulders.

 Budget travellers would do well to carry a padlock, as these are usually used to secure the doors of cheap hotel rooms and it’s reassuring to know you have the only key.
 You can also use them to lock your bag to seats or racks in trains, for which a length of chain also comes in handy.
-Don’t put valuables in your luggage for bus or plane journeys: keep them with you at all times.
+Don’t put valuables in your luggage but keep them with you at all times.
 If your baggage is on the roof of a bus, make sure it is well secured.
 On trains and buses, the prime time for theft is just before you leave, so keep a particular eye on your gear then, beware of deliberate diversions, and don’t put your belongings next to open windows.
 Remember that routes popular with tourists tend to be popular with thieves too.
 Druggings leading to theft and worse are rare but not unheard of, so you are best advised to politely refuse food and drink from fellow passengers or passing strangers, unless you are completely confident it’s the family picnic you are sharing or have seen the food purchased from a vendor.

 However, don’t get paranoid; the best way of enjoying the country is to stay relaxed but with your wits about you.
 Crime levels in India are a long way below those of Western countries and violent crime against tourists is almost unheard of.
-Virtually none of the people who approach you on the street intend any harm: most want to sell you something (though this is not always made apparent immediately), some want to practise their English, others (if you’re a woman) to chat you up, while more than a few just want to add your address to their book or have a snap taken with you.
+Virtually none of the people who approach you on the street intend any harm: most want to sell you something (though this is not always made apparent immediately), some want to practise their English, others to chat you up, while more than a few just want to add your address to their book or have a snap taken with you.
 Anyone offering wonderful-sounding moneymaking schemes, however, is almost certain to be a con artist.

 If you do feel threatened, it’s worth looking for help.
 Tourism police are found sitting in clearly marked booths in the main railway stations, especially in big tourist centres, where they will also have a booth in the main bus station.
 In addition, they may have a marked booth outside major tourist sites.